mwzig/WordSearch/README.md

 (Note - those instructions have sample output that contains coordinates that appear to have x and y coordinates reversed.
 For purposes of my application, the x-coordinate (the row number), appears first, and the y-coordinate (the column number), appears second).

+## 2. Installation

+blah blah blah

+## 3. Usage
 The input file must be formatted as per the example input files supplied with this application.
 (These are found in Resources:  HealthyFoodWordSearch.txt, JunkFoodWordSearch.txt, PillarExampleWordSearch.txt and WordSearchWithWordsNotFound.txt).
 These files specify the words to find on the first line, and then supply a letter grid that has letters separated by spaces or commas (with an equal number of rows and columns in the grid).

 To run this application from the command line (on Windows), download from GitHub, then go to the wordsearch directory.
 Enter the following:

+`
 java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt true
+`

 The first parameter is the filename.
 It must exist in the Resources directory, or you may specify a fully qualified file name.

+## 4. Options
 The second parameter is optional: if "true" is specified, the application will print out the input data.

+`
+java -cp ./bin/main WordSearch.WordSearch HealthyFoodWordSearch.txt true
+`

-## 2. Sample Output with print input option
+## 5. Sample Output with print input option

 `
 APPLES: (5,14),(5,15),(5,16),(5,17),(5,18),(5,19)